 1

 • Hi Eggfilerer, thanks for your response.
 I don't understand what you mean by saying the luminosity of the mixing result (42%) is the same as the back layer (100%).
 Could you elaborate?
 Also, thanks for the suggestion about the PDFs.
 Unfortunately I wasn't able to find any math formulas for the Hue blend mode, but I will keep searching.
-Oct 31, 2022 at 7:05
+Commented Oct 31, 2022 at 7:05

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.